Schumacher-Group-UPB/PHOENIX/README.md

 If you would like to use PHOENIX or if you are missing certain functionalities in the code, please do not hesitate to [contact us by Email](mailto:jawi1@campus.uni-paderborn.de).
 We'd appreciate your feedback and should you need technical support we would be happy to help.

-If you use PHOENIX, give our paper a citation: [PHOENIX - Paderborn highly optimized and energy efficient solver for two-dimensional nonlinear Schrödinger equations with integrated extensions](https://arxiv.org/abs/2411.18341)
+If you use PHOENIX, give our paper a citation: J. Wingenbach, D. Bauch, X. Ma, R. Schade, C. Plessl, and S. Schumacher. arXiv:2411.18341.

+In case you struggle installing the requirements or building PHOENIX you can follow our detailed [step by step guide](https://github.com/Schumacher-Group-UPB/PHOENIX/blob/master/manual.md).

 ## Table of Contents